The Darkness Within

 "Mr Metus," the old wizard said, "do you know a man with the name Tom Riddle?"
 A subtle wave of magic came out, as if that would intimidate the man into saying everything Dumbledore wanted to know.

 "Yes, in fact I do," Priscus said as he sat down in the same chair he had been sitting in before the headmaster came.
 He placed his arms on the armrests and crossed one leg over the other, letting Dumbledore know he was not frightened by the headmaster's magic.
 "I was in his will to take over all of his vaults in case of his death."

 "I was only a small child when I met him, Mr Dumbledore," Priscus said, making Mr Dumbledore sound like a curse.
 "I do know he went under the name of Voldemort."

-"Did you support his ideals?" the man asked abruptly and Tom snarled in Priscus' mind.
+"Did you support his ideals?" the man asked and Tom snarled in Priscus' mind.

 "I prefer staying out of all that nonsense," Priscus replied, looking awfully relaxed as he checked his nails, sprawling the fingers out before him.
 Tom snickered before mentally giving Dumbledore the finger.
 Priscus managed to stop his smile.
 "I have nothing against Muggles, but I have nothing against those who wants blood-purity among wizards and witches."

-"Few people share you philosophy these days," the old headmaster said.
+"Few people share your philosophy these days," the old headmaster said.

-"Well, that is not my problem," the raven-haired teen replied, leaning back.
+"Well, that is not my problem," he said, leaning back.
 "Was there something else?"